Skip to content

 The Kimberley Process is an international certification scheme that works to prevent these diamonds from entering the legitimate supply chain.
 However, while this is a step in the right direction, there are a few shortfalls.
 The Kimberley Process doesn’t cover ethical mining and working conditions nor the use of child labour.
 It’s also possible for conflict diamonds to be smuggled into the legitimate supply chain, where they are then indistinguishable from diamonds from legitimate sources.

 Also remember that your engagement ring doesn’t have to feature a diamond.
 Sapphires are great choices for engagement rings and are generally sourced on a smaller scale than diamonds, with less automated machinery and often by family-run operations.
+Read more about ethical sapphire mining.

 Choose lab-created stones (with a caveat)